GUDHI/gudhi-devel/.github/for_maintainers/tests_strategy.md

 ### Windows

-The compilations has been seperated by categories to be parallelized, but I don't know why builds are not run in parallel:
+The compilations are not parallelized, as installation time (about 30 minutes) is too much compare to build and tests timings (about 30 minutes).
+Builds and tests include:

 * examples (C++)
 * tests (C++)
 * utils (C++)
 * python

-Doxygen (C++) is not tested.
+Doxygen (C++) is not generated.
-(cf. `.appveyor.yml`)
+(cf. `azure-pipelines.yml`)

 C++ third parties installation are done thanks to [vcpkg](https://github.com/microsoft/vcpkg/).
 In case of installation issue, check in [vcpkg issues](https://github.com/microsoft/vcpkg/issues).

 ### OSx

-The compilations has been seperated by categories to be parallelized:
+The compilations are not parallelized, but they should, as installation time (about 4 minutes) is negligeable compare to build and tests timings (about 30 minutes).
+Builds and tests include:

 * examples (C++)
 * tests (C++)